 - are operations running smoothly?

-Today’s customers, whether they’re businesses or consumers, won’t wait around for late or incorrect shipments.
-They’ll simply find another supplier.
+Without a doubt, today’s customers, both commercial and residential, have no tolerance for late or incomplete shipments.
+Indeed, they’ll simply find another retailer or supplier that can deliver On-Time, In-Full.
 That’s why tracking OTIF isn’t just about measuring performance—it’s about staying competitive in a market where perfect delivery is the expectation, not the exception.
-For a more detailed discussion on how to measure OTIF and why it is important, see Interlake Mecalux’s article, OTIF: on-time, in-full order delivery.
+For a more detailed discussion on the OTIF metric, see Interlake Mecalux’s article, OTIF: on-time, in-full order delivery.

 “… the closer your OTIF rate is to 100%, the better your supply chain operation is doing!”